linkedin/venice/docs/proposals/vip-4.md

 ### Metrics

-There needs to be new metrics to monitor hook health including, for each individual hook:
+There needs to be new metrics to monitor hook health.
+Each new metric will be per function and per registered hooks class (i.e. 13 functions per class if we implement all of them, or less if we cut the scope).
+For each class/function hook, there will be:

 * the occurrence rate of:
   * hook invocations
-  * each hook return signal
+  * each hook return signal (for the functions that return something other than `void`)
   * failures (exceptions)
   * timeouts
 * the time spend waiting in queue before being executed (which will be useful to determine if the thread pool count is